Telecom Billing - Rating Processes

 Real-time rating is the process of taking events as they occur and rating them immediately, with as little delay as possible between event generation and costing.
 Real-time rating can be contrasted with file-based rating, where event details are stored in a file buffer for hours, days, or weeks before the whole file is finally rated.

-Real-time system processes include e-commerce transactions and data download.
+Real-time system process includes e-commerce transactions and data download.
 Any application where events must be rated and applied quickly to a customer's account is a suitable candidate for real-time rating.

 An error in the rate plan used resulted in incorrectly priced events.